 Sustainability Fellow Gabrielle Robles

 Gabby is a senior from Normal, Illinois.
 She is majoring in Political Science and Economics, with specializations in law and financial economics.
-She is starting as a sustainability fellow this spring 2019, and is working on the STARS AC-1 report, which deals with sustainability-focused and sustainability-inclusive courses offered at SIUC.
+She is serving as a Sustainability Fellow in spring 2019.
+She is working on the STARS AC-1 report, which identifies sustainability-focused and sustainability-inclusive courses offered at SIU.
 After graduation, she hopes to work for a sustainability-focused NGO before heading to law or graduate school.

 Sustainability Fellow Gage Mofield

-Gage is currently a junior here at SIU studying Zoology and has a double minor in Environmental Studies and Sustainability.
-This past Summer he recently completed an internship at Giant City State Park through the Geography and Environmental Resources department, worked as a lab technician under Dr. Brooks for the sustainable eco-recreation project funded by the green fee, and also worked on miscellaneous projects at the Horticulture Resource Center.
+Gage is currently a junior studying Zoology and has a double minor in Environmental Studies and Sustainability.
+This past summer he completed an internship at Giant City State Park through the Geography and Environmental Resources department, worked as a lab technician under Dr. Brooks for the sustainable eco-recreation project funded by the Green Fee, and also worked on miscellaneous projects at the Horticulture Resource Center.
 His hobbies include hiking, learning about the different aspects of sustainability, and petting dogs.

 Sustainability Fellow Alexis Myers